Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

-# Assignment 3 - Transfer learning + CNN classification
+# Self Assignment - News Generation with GPT
 [GITHUB LINK](https://github.com/Rysias/cds-assignments/tree/main/language-assignments/fooled-by-llm)

+- Short introduction to GPT
+- Accessibiliy
+- Implications for news?
+    - Post truth
+- Context of this project: Create Turing test

 The project uses GPT (Generative Pre-trained Transformer) models.
 The main idea behind these is to train a transformer (LINK) on a huge pile of text.
 This has (perhaps surprisingly) shown to be an extremely effective approach in making models perform (relatively) well on a wide variety of tasks from [machine translation](LINK) to [question answering](LINK) - sometimes even [without extra training](LINK)!